adjust/android_sdk/README.md

 ![][properties]

 In the left pane select `Android`.
 In the bottom right group `Library` click the `Add...` button.
-From the list select the AdjustIo library project and click `OK`.
+From the list select the Adjust library project and click `OK`.
 Save your changed project properties by clicking `OK` again.

 ![][library]